metallb/metallb/website/content/community/_index.md

 MetalLB, pulled from [Docker Hub](https://hub.docker.com/u/metallb/).

-You can inspect the state of the `test-bgp-router` by running `minikube service test-bgp-router-ui`, which will open a browser tab that shows you the current BGP connections and routing state, as seen by the test routers.
+You can inspect the state of the `test-bgp-router` by running `minikube service test-bgp-router-ui -n metallb-system`, which will open a browser tab that shows you the current BGP connections and routing state, as seen by the test routers.